 Fishline’s Board of Directors is a governing body tasked with determining strategic direction, adherence to its guiding principles and policies as well as oversight of the organization and its staff.
 Members are asked to attend a majority of meetings, assist in fundraising efforts and consider helping in other special projects.

-Ranging from 12 to 15 volunteers, the Board usually meets once a month on the third Monday at the City Hall, City Council Chambers.
+Ranging from 12 to 15 volunteers, the Board usually meets once a month on the third Monday at the City Hall, City Council Chambers at 6pm.
 This meeting is open to the public – you are invited to join us to learn more about the role of our Board members and the important work being done on behalf of Fishline.

 Each Board Member is expected to meet the following responsibilities: